-Wilde remains an unexhumed artist, a scattershot brother to delirious genre god Samuel Fuller, whose three best, though generally forgotten, films, The Naked Prey (1966), the World War II combat daydream Beach Red (1967), and the eco-sci-fi apocalypse No Blade of Grass (1970), make up an ersatz triptych of human self-hate at three evolutionary stages: primal, “civilized,” and postcivilized (it may very well have been Wilde’s point that there’s precious little difference between them).
+Wilde remains an unexhumed artist—a scattershot brother to the delirious genre god Samuel Fuller—whose three best, though generally forgotten, films, The Naked Prey (1965), the World War II combat daydream Beach Red (1967), and the eco-sci-fi apocalypse No Blade of Grass (1970), make up an ersatz triptych of human self-hate at three evolutionary stages: primal, “civilized,” and postcivilized (it may very well have been Wilde’s point that there’s precious little difference between them).
 In fact, had Fuller been a little less postmod hard-boiled and a little more dog-eat-dog athletic, he might have arrived at something as pulse-panicky, as pure and cruel and infernal, as The Naked Prey.
 Insofar as the movie is remembered at all, it remains the best known in Wilde’s lost filmography.
-It also has the least English or subtitled dialogue of any Hollywood movie since Modern Times and yet was nominated for a best original screenplay Oscar.
-The film’s plot is as primitive as a hieroglyph: Wilde (identified only as “Man” in the credits), on a colonial-era ivory safari, gets captured by a tribe of bushmen after his fat-cat financier disgraces their expedition; when the tribesmen decide to give Wilde’s character “the Chance of the Lion” and hunt him for sport, he kills their point man and keeps on running.
+It also has the least dialogue of any Hollywood movie since Modern Times and yet was nominated for a best original screenplay Oscar.
+The film’s plot is as primitive as a hieroglyph: Wilde (identified only as “Man” in the credits), on a colonial-era ivory safari, is captured by a tribe of hunters after his fat-cat financier disgraces their expedition; when the tribesmen decide to give Wilde’s character “the Chance of the Lion” and hunt him for sport, he kills their point man and keeps on running.
 It may be the first entry in the “man in the wilderness” subgenre, as well as the first stripped-down American action film (prior to 1966, westerns and swashbucklers were ordinarily 80 percent talk, 20 percent combat at best).
-Indeed the thrust of the film is Darwinian in its brutality, from the tribal executions (including covering a safari hand in mud and then cooking him ceramic hard over a fire) to the parade of veld atrocities—it was surely the first film in which we saw a tribesman casually step out of the carcass of a butchered elephant with an armful of innards and hang them over the campfire to dry.
+Indeed, the thrust of the film is Darwinian in its brutality, from the tribal executions (which include covering a safari hand in mud and then cooking him ceramic-hard over a fire) to the parade of veld atrocities—it was surely the first film in which we saw a tribesman casually step out of the carcass of a butchered elephant with an armful of innards and hang them over a campfire to dry.
 Here is the dry-eyed corrective to the darkest-Africa safari romance, the spear-fight-and-starvation bones beneath the chest-pounding adventure saga.

-True to their nature as pulp, Wilde’s movies, including The Naked Prey, resisted the marketplace as thoroughly as they resisted sophisticated filmic conventions.
-He went on after No Blade of Grass to make only Sharks’ Treasure (1975), a tame, Jaws-influenced saga nitroed up with uncut sequences of a sinewy, sixty-year-old Wilde and his cast battling with real sharks, and died in 1989 of leukemia.
-The Naked Prey has remained in the popular consciousness, over years of TV broadcasts if not honored revivals, by sheer dint of its single-minded story line and eye-glue cinematic vocabulary.
+True to their pulp nature, Wilde’s movies, including The Naked Prey, resisted the marketplace as thoroughly as they resisted sophisticated filmic conventions.
+He went on after No Blade of Grass to make only Sharks’ Treasure (1975)—a tame, pre–Jaws saga nitroed up with uncut sequences of a sinewy, sixty-plus-year-old Wilde and his cast battling with real sharks—and died in 1989 of leukemia.
+The Naked Prey has remained in the popular consciousness, over years of TV broadcasts if not reverent revivals, by sheer dint of its single-minded story line and eye-glue cinematic vocabulary.
 (Probably more viewers saw the film while roving the local channels on cold Saturday afternoons during the seventies than ever saw it in a theater; its bug-eyed harshness would catch you like the sense of a real hazard, and all other programming options fell off the table.)
 But his other movies still wait to be rediscovered, in particular Beach Red, which for all of its graphic comic-book style and cheap slaughterhouse pathos may be the least sentimental war film in the American library.
 (Fuller’s own description of war as “body parts everywhere” graphically evokes Wilde’s film, not any of his own.)
 It may not be possible any longer for a filmmaker to approach the innocence and immediacy of Wilde’s ideas—try to imagine a pulp work today that doesn’t have its source in the filmmaker’s adolescent junk-culture memories but instead comes out of an authentic sense of life’s brutality and merciless fortune.
-Perhaps more than any other one American cineaste, Wilde came close to making narrative movies seem like a force of nature—as simple, fated, and fearsome as a rolling boulder.
+Perhaps more than any other American cineaste, Wilde came close to making narrative movies seem like a force of nature—as simple, fated, and fearsome as a rolling boulder.